emmiegit/c-utils/README.md

 ### Directories
 **`rmln`** (in directory `remove_links/`)

 A "safer" `rm`, since it only deletes links.
-You can have it delete only symbolic or hard links, though by default it will remove both.
-Includes a man page at no extra charge, but only if you order now.
+That is, it will only delete a file if it is either (1) symbolic or (2) has more than one hard link.
+This makes file deletion less stressful, since it's not possible to delete files that unique, i.e. only exist in one place.
+Also includes a man page.

 **`libais`**